chrisgrieser/nvim-spider/README.md

 **Caveats**
 1. Last visual selection marks (`` `[ `` and `` `] ``) are updated
    and point to the endpoints of the motion.
 This was not always the case before.
-2. Forced blockwise motion may be cancelled if it cannot be correctly represented with the current `selection` option.
+2. Forced blockwise motion may be canceled if it cannot be correctly represented with the current `selection` option.

 ### Motions in insert mode